poojarao76/the_spark_foundation/README.md

 3. Data can be found at https://bit.ly/3cGyP8j

-# Task-3 : To Explore Business Analytics (Level - Beginner & Intermediate)
+# Task-3 : Exploratory Data Analytics - Retail (Level - Beginner & Intermediate)

 1. Perform ‘Exploratory Data Analysis’ on the provided dataset ‘SampleSuperstore’
 2. As a business manager, try to find out the weak areas where you can work to make more profit.